Vince14Genius/IPA-Keyboard-iOS/README.md

 - [ ] Haptic feedback is not working

-- [ ] If the user switched to this keyboard before using WeChat Pay, this keyboard replaces the system numerical keyboard, rendering the user unable to enter numbers for WeChat Pay's numerical field
+- [ ] If the user switched to this keyboard before tapping on any numeric input text field (e.g. LINE Pay, WeChat Pay), this keyboard replaces the system numerical keyboard, rendering the user unable to enter numbers for said text field

   * **theoretically unfixable**, as there is currently no way of indicating absence of a numerical keyboard through the iOS third-party keyboard API

 - [ ] Bad support for hardware keyboards, such as Bluetooth keyboards and iPad Smart/Magic Keyboard

   * **theoretically unfixable**, as the iOS third-party keyboard API does not yet support ignoring the hardware keyboard

-- [x] Section header width contact hitbox bugs

-- [x] Delayed refresh of collection view items when scrolling

-  * actually a UIButton problem (the .system type button has a default animation)

 ## To-Do List: Features for future releases